ASKabalan/Jax-multihost/README.md

 ```

-__Note:__ order is never guarenteed in multi controller calls, the only way to ensure that two steps do not interfer with each other is be using [sync_global_devices](https://jax.readthedocs.io/en/latest/_autosummary/jax.experimental.multihost_utils.sync_global_devices.html#jax.experimental.multihost_utils.sync_global_devices) which is similar to `MPI_Barrier` for those who are familiar with MPI, on CPU `sync_global_devices` does not work, you have to use [comm.Barrier()](https://mpi4py.readthedocs.io/en/stable/reference/mpi4py.MPI.Comm.html?highlight=barrier#mpi4py.MPI.Comm.barrier)
+__Note:__ order is never guaranteed in multi controller calls, the only way to ensure that two steps do not interfere with each other is by using [sync_global_devices](https://jax.readthedocs.io/en/latest/_autosummary/jax.experimental.multihost_utils.sync_global_devices.html#jax.experimental.multihost_utils.sync_global_devices) which is similar to `MPI_Barrier` for those who are familiar with MPI, on CPU `sync_global_devices` does not work, you have to use [comm.Barrier()](https://mpi4py.readthedocs.io/en/stable/reference/mpi4py.MPI.Comm.html?highlight=barrier#mpi4py.MPI.Comm.barrier)

 ## 3.6.
 A single Controller per GPU

-For maximum scalability we would start a process per GPU (check the slurm scripts for more info on how to do this)
+For maximum scalability, we would start a process per GPU (check the Slurm scripts for more info on how to do this).

 This is the diagram: